Developing confident, respectful

 Appeals timetable

-Year 7 appeals: if you wish to appeal for a year 7 place the deadline for submitting an appeal to 1 April 2021.
+Year 7 appeals: if you wish to appeal for a year 7 place the deadline for submitting an appeal to 31st March 2025.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 Appeals for Year 7 places are heard from the end of June onwards.
 The admission appeals process is administered by the Council’s Democratic Services which ensures that it is separate from and independent of the school and the admission authority.

-More information about the B&NES appeals process.
+More information about the B&NES appeals process can be found here

 Late applications